katarinarosiak/LS_burger_restaurant/README.md

 - connect-loki for storage
 - flash - for error flash messages

 Launch School Burger Restaurant is a web application made to practice server-side programming with Express.js.
 This is an extra exercise made during studying at Launch School Core Curriculum.
 It was also used to lead a pair-coding exercise as a with group of students at the SPOT.
+(Made with no CSS.)